 Pedro Almodóvar Caballero is a Spanish filmmaker, director, screenwriter and producer.
 He is well known for his particular directorial style characterized by his casting of only certain actors and creative personnel and his use of complex narratives, pop culture, melodrama, irreverent humor, and highly stylized esthetics.

 Almodóvar gained fame during the Movida Madrileña, a sort of cultural revolution that followed the end of Francoist Spain.

 Almodóvar reached international fame after the realese of his 1988 comedy-drama “Women on the Verge of a Nervous Breakdown”, which was nominated for the Academy Award for Best Foreign Language Film.

 Almodóvar is one of the most internationally successful Spanish filmmakers, and he has developed a fervent cult following over the years.
 In total, he has won two Academy Awards, five British Academy Film Awards, two Golden Globe Awards, four prizes at the Cannes Film Festival, six European Film Awards, and nine Goya Awards.

 Salvador Dali is easily one of the most famous painters, and all around characters, of the modern era.

-Dali, born on the Catalonian coast in Cadaques, is famous for his surrealist style and bizarre imagery.
+Dali, born on the Catalonian coast in the beautiful village of Cadaques, is famous for his surrealist style and bizarre imagery.
 Dali came up at the Real Academia de las Bellas Artes in Madrid where he became a proficient technical painter.
 It was later on when he was introduced to the works of Miro, when he began delving into surrealism.

 It was this clash that defined his style where Dali would take traditional painting styles and archetypes and distort them to create his own avant-garde style.
 Dali was also a sculptor, a filmmaker, and photographer.
 Some of his most important works can be found at the Reina Sofia museum in Madrid.